irw-jh/adinstruments_sdk_python/README.md

 # adinstruments_sdk_python

+**Note:**
+This is a fork of Jim Hokanson's Python interface.
+The core functionality remains unchanged, but this repo includes a few convenience functions:

+- Load all comment info into a dataframe
+- Load all channel info into a dataframe
+- Extract raw data around a comment or time

+All modifications are collected in `adi/utils.py`, with docstrings.
+Examples are included for [R](https://github.com/irw-jh/adinstruments_sdk_python/blob/main/examples/example.Rmd) and [Python](https://github.com/irw-jh/adinstruments_sdk_python/blob/main/examples/example.py).

+_Original_

 Use this code to read .adicht (Labchart) files into Python.
 Interfacing with the ADIstruments DLL is done via [cffi](https://cffi.readthedocs.io/en/latest/).

 - The code utilizes the SDK from ADIstruments to read files in Python as NumPy arrays.